chedinhtrung/TRELLIS/stage_1/Stage_1.md

 cached SLAT latent -> pretrained mesh decoder -> reconstructed mesh
 ```

-That path currently performs poorly on these 12 ShapeNet objects, so the remaining risk has moved from sparse-structure preservation to the SLAT-to-mesh decoder path, mesh/data alignment, or ShapeNet domain mismatch.
+After converting decoded meshes from TRELLIS/binvox grid coordinates back into ShapeNet OBJ coordinates, the mesh path also gives useful reconstructions.
+The remaining risk is no longer basic coordinate alignment; it is whether generated latents from fine-tuned flow models will preserve the same internal structures when they are not copied from the cached encoders.

 The recommended next training direction is:

 1. Keep the pretrained encoders/decoders frozen initially.
-2. Audit coordinate normalization, scale, orientation, and mesh metric alignment for the SLAT-to-mesh evaluator.
-3. If the mesh evaluation is aligned correctly, treat the pretrained mesh decoder as a bottleneck for this ShapeNet-internals setup.
-4. Add LoRA adapters to `SparseStructureFlowModel`.
+2. Add LoRA adapters to `SparseStructureFlowModel`.
-5. Fine-tune structure generation first.
+3. Fine-tune structure generation first.
-6. Validate generated sparse structures and internal voxel cross-sections.
+4. Validate generated sparse structures and internal voxel cross-sections.
-7. Add LoRA adapters to `ElasticSLatFlowModel` only after structure generation is working and the mesh decoder path is understood.
+5. Add LoRA adapters to `ElasticSLatFlowModel` after structure generation is working.
+6. Validate generated SLAT latents through the OBJ-frame mesh reconstruction evaluator.